prashantgupta24/node-randomstring/README.md

             <code>"BEGIN RSA PRIVATE KEY"</code><br>
         Any file with config tokens<br>
             <code>"config.token"<code><br>

-The screencast for the same is as follows:
+The screencast is as follows: